matteo-zambon-gtm/EEC-dataLayer-Builder-for-GA4/README.md

 ## Trigger GA – EEC Events

 This trigger contains all custom events for EEC of Google Universal Analytics.
-In this example I use WooCommerce and Duracell Tomi plugin.
+In this example, I use WooCommerce and Duracell Tomi plugin.

 This is the list of all custom events: